Magnetocaloric effect measurements in ultrahigh magnetic fields up to 120 T: Results and discussions

 Figure~\ref{Fig2}(b) shows the MCE data measured in destructive pulsed fields up to 120~T at three different initial temperatures.
-Although initial electrical noise results in a poor single-to-noise ratio immediately after the discharge, the transmission signal becomes clear after $\sim$1.5~$\mu$s.
+Although initial electrical noise results in a poor signal-to-noise ratio immediately after the discharge, the transmission signal becomes clear after $\sim$1.5~$\mu$s.
 At $T_{\rm ini} = 5$~K, the temperature increase during the field-up sweep is more pronounced than that observed in the $B_{\rm max} = 7$~T shot.
-For all initial temperatures, the temperature increase tends to saturate above $\sim$100~T, consistent with the saturation of the magnetization \cite{2024_Tan}.
-During the field-down sweep, in addition to the dip observed slightly after $t_{2}$, another dip appears around 50--100~T (indicated by open triangles).
+For all data sets, the temperature increase tends to saturate above $\sim$100~T, consistent with the saturation of the magnetization \cite{2024_Tan}, and exhibits a dip immediately after $t_{2}$.
+The reason why the dip is observed most clearly for $T_{\rm ini} = 30$~K is unclear.
+In addition to the dip observed slightly after $t_{2}$, another dip appears around 50--100~T during the field-down sweep (indicated by open triangles).
 This characteristic feature is likely correspond to a decrease in the sample temperature caused by an increase in magnetic entropy associated with the crystal-field level crossing expected in this field range \cite{2024_Tan}.

 Figures~\ref{Fig3}(a)--\ref{Fig3}(c) show the MCE data replotted as a function of magnetic field.
 Again, a larger transmission amplitude corresponds to a higher temperature.
 Since the MR of the thin-film thermometer was not calibrated in the present experiments, the transmission values cannot be converted into absolute temperatures from these data alone.
 We roughly estimate the adiabatic temperature increase $\Delta T_{\rm ad}$ above 100~T to be $\sim$25~K for $T_{\rm ini} = 5$~K, $\sim$15~K for $T_{\rm ini} = 20$~K, and $\sim$10~K for $T_{\rm ini} = 30$~K, given that the MR should be negligibly small above 20~K \cite{2013_Kih}.
 The observed temperature increase agrees well with the MCE data up to 55~T obtained with a nondestructive pulsed magnet (36~ms duration), as shown in Fig.~\ref{Fig3}(d) \cite{2024_Tan}.
 It should be noted that, in the present MCE data, the transmission amplitude does not return to its initial value when the magnetic field returns to zero, in contrast to the data measured with a nondestructive pulsed magnet.
 This discrepancy can be attributed to the enhanced hysteresis loss in the microsecond pulsed-field sweep.
 According to Ref.~\cite{2024_Tan}, the magnetization curve measured using a nondestructive pulsed magnet exhibit almost no hysteresis, whereas that measured using a STC system show a large hysteresis.
 The present observations provide additional thermodynamic evidence for slow spin dynamics in Ho$_{2}$Ti$_{2}$O$_{7}$ arising from strong geometrical frustration.